Sakura Kinomoto: Appearances in other media

 In Cardcaptor Sakura: The Movie, Sakura wins a trip to Hong Kong, where she meets Syaoran's family and encounters the spirit of a woman angry at Clow Reed who mistakenly calls Sakura to her because of her being the holder of the Clow Cards.
 In Cardcaptor Sakura Movie 2: The Sealed Card, she learns that there is a fifty-third Clow Card, The Nothing, which acts as a balance to the positive magic of the others.

 Sakura is a playable character in eight of the Cardcaptor Sakura video games, and her character design is featured in the series' version of Tetris.
 The character design of Sakura Kinomoto is reused in the Clamp series Tsubasa: Reservoir Chronicle, which presents an alternate world story that also uses characters from many of the group's previous series.
 In Tsubasa the design is used for several characters named Sakura, including the central character named Princess Sakura (Sakura-hime).
-Sakura also plays an important role during the last arc of Tsubasa: Reservoir Chronicle, in a dream to a reincarnated Princess Sakura.
-During this vision, Sakura gives her alternate self the Star Wand and assures her that "everything will be all right".
-The wand is later seen in Yuuko Ichihara's shop.
+Sakura also plays an important role during the last arc of Tsubasa: Reservoir Chronicle, in a dream of Clone Sakura's; who is now married to Clone Syaoran (one of Syaoan's counterparts in Tsubasa: Reservoir Chronicle), by this time.
+During this vision, Sakura gives her alternate self the Star Wand and assures her that "everything will be all right."
+A replica of the wand is later seen in Yuuko Ichihara's shop.